 User Experience (UX) Design

-This course will teach you the essentials of app design and address the importance of User Experience (UX) within web based design.
-You will look into what user experience design is, how it can help you create a more user friendly website/mobile app, desktop application or an interactive installation...
+User Experience (UX) Design will teach you the essentials of app design and address the importance of User Experience (UX) within web based design.

-This course will teach you the essentials of app design and address the importance of User Experience (UX) within web based design.
-You will look into what user experience design is, how it can help you create a more user friendly website/mobile app, desktop application or an interactive installation.
-The course combines theory with practice, each session begins and ends with a lecture, in-between which, you will receive support on your journey from an app idea all the way through to app design.
+Look into what user experience design is, how it can help you create a more user friendly website/mobile app, desktop application or an interactive installation.
+Combine theory with practice and receive support on your journey from an app idea all the way through to app design.

 You will receive feedback, critique and helpful tips on how to iterate your design ideas, design wireframes, build and test prototypes and finally, refine and polish your design.
 You will also consider design documentation and the preparation of assets for developers so that you get familiar with the professional UX processes.